cloudbiskuit/notefort/README.md

 </div>

 ### Key Concepts
-- All frontend and API requests are routed and proxied through Nginx proxy server.
+- API requests are routed and proxied through Nginx proxy server.
-- The React service triggers API calls.
 - RabbitMQ handles the messaging queue for backend microservices.
-- Only Backend services process input and store it in their corresponding databases.
+- Backend services process input and store it in their corresponding databases.

 ## Cloud Architecture
 Click on [this link](./images/architecture.jpeg) to to see the high-resolution version.